 1. Listen to the Problem

-Even as teachers, we struggle to be patient with our children when they don’t understand a maths topic or get the correct answer.
+Even as teachers, it can be tough to be patient when they don’t understand a maths topic or get the correct answer after it has been covered on many occasions.
 We end up repetitively saying “No, that’s not how you do it” and “Let’s try this again” with a wrinkled forehead and a slightly frustrated tone.
 But how are kids supposed to try questions again if they don’t understand the concepts?

 2. Back to Basics

 When you have a solid foundation, your learning process is often easier.
 I once gave a group of Year 6 pupils a mock SATs arithmetic paper.
 I noticed that many students struggled to move onto the next question because they wasted a lot of time trying to calculate numbers.
 No matter what level of difficulty the questions may be, it is all about the calculations in the end.

 Help your kids improve their accuracy and speed with mental maths activities.
 Use flash cards or have your child race against the clock.
 Another fun game to try is a Countdown style numbers game.
 Select a number and ask your child to use a selection of numbers to try and get to the target number.

 KS2 SATs Maths questions are slightly more complicated because it requires your children to use two-step methods.
 All the unnecessary information tends to throw off children when they attempt to solve a word problem.
 As Elizabeth Green says, “Math is not a disconnected process but a manipulation of real numbers that exist in the real world and make real sense.”
 (New York Times) Many kids don’t realise they’re already doing maths when they’re counting how many more pieces of candy they have than their friends.

 If you struggle to keep your child engaged while solving problems, I recommend you reword the problem by changing the “X” amount of something to their favourite chocolate bar.
 For some kids, they may need to see the objects to understand the problem.
 Try drawing pictures or use physical objects to help your child visualise the maths problem.